owu-one/masto-fe-standalone/README.md

 To try this out, go to masto-fe.gotosocial.social, type in your instance domain name (for split domain setups, use the web domain) & press the button.

 To set this up yourself, clone the repo and run `yarn && yarn build:production`.
+Or download the pre-built tarball from the releases page.

 ## Reverse Proxy Setup